What is the best workstation pc for Revit?

 The good point is that you can select the best components for you and the final cost will be a cheaper workstation for Revit.

-You can find bespoke workstation for Revit from these companies:
+You can find bespoke workstation for Revit from this company:

 You can create a bespoke Desktop or Laptop!